aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/working-with-rows-and-columns-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-rowsandcolumns-SettingColumnWidth-SettingColumnWidth.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-rowsandcolumns-SettingColumnWidth-SettingColumnWidth.jsp" >}}
 ## **Customizing Row and Column Headers**
 Like Microsoft Excel, Aspose.Cells.GridWeb also uses standard headers or captions for rows (numbers like 1, 2, 3 and so on) and columns (alphabetic like A, B, C and so on).
 Aspose.Cells.GridWeb also makes it possible to customize captions.
 This topic discusses customizing row and column headers at runtime using Aspose.Cells.GridWeb API.
 ### **Customizing Row Header**